ASM-Monirul-Islam/hafizasartanddecor-django/README.md

 ## 📖 About

-**Hafiza's Art & Decor** is a boutique online store specializing in handcrafted home decor products.
+**Hafiza's Art & Decor** is a online store specializing in handcrafted home decor products.
 Every item is made on-demand by hand, making each piece unique.

 This platform empowers customers to browse products, manage a cart, and place orders — all without needing to create an account.
 At the same time, the admin (seller) gets a dedicated panel to manage products, categories, and orders with real-time status updates and optional email notifications.